 Send your applications for pre-review to the Biosafety Manager 10 working days before the agenda closure date for the relevant meeting.

-Documents received at Research Services after 5pm on the agenda closure date will be held over until the following meeting.
+Due to the tight timeline, documents received at Research Services after 5pm on the agenda closure date will be put on hold until the following meeting.

 Submission of Annual Progress Report/Final Report